 For the Window Wall Ratio, enter the ratio of glazed area to opaque wall area for the entire building.
 The glazed area should include glazed doors when doors in aggregate represent more than 5% of the gross wall area, and the total area of the fenestration should be measured using the rough opening and including the glazing, sash, and frame.

-Select a foundation type (slab-on-grade, basement, or crawlspace) from the drop down menu, and the insulation level (R-value), where this can be determined with non-invasive methods.
+Add a foundation type for the building by selecting a floor construction type (slab-on-grade, basement, or crawlspace) from the drop-down menu, and the insulation level (R-value), where this can be determined with non-invasive methods.
+Additional entries are available for the following floor construction types:

 Select an exterior floor construction type (wood, steel or concrete) from the drop down menu, and the insulation level (R-value), where this can be determined with non-invasive methods.
 Exterior floors here refer to the surfaces below a building that separate conditioned space from the exterior, or that separate conditioned space from unconditioned space (e.g. basement or crawlspace).